giandos200/giandos200/README.md

 - 👋 Hi, I’m @giandos200
 - 👀 I’m interested in Artificial Intelligence & Machine Learning
 - 👦 I’m currently a Ph.D. student at Polytechnic of Bari
-- 📚 I’m looking to collaborate on Trustworthy AI in Financial Services (Fairness and Explainability), Fairness in Recommender Systems and Deep Reinforcement Learning in Interactive Recommender Systems
+- 📚 I’m looking to collaborate on Trustworthy AI in Financial Services (Fairness, Explainability, and Counterfactual Reasoning).
+I'm also interested curious about Fairness in Recommender Systems and Deep Reinforcement Learning in Interactive Recommender Systems
-- ✉️ Please, contact me on my istitutional mail: giandomenico.cornacchia@poliba.it
+- ✉️ Please, contact me on my institutional mail: giandomenico.cornacchia@poliba.it

 <!---
 giandos200/giandos200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.